Gel vs dip powder nails is a hotly debated topic in the nail community. Everyone seems to have their own personal favorites.

 Gel polish is made of polymers that are photo-initiated.
-When this polish is held under a UV light for usually 45 seconds, it completely hardens and dries.
-If you’re using an LED light, it will take a little longer to cure, but the result is all the same.
+When this polish is held under a UV light for 45 seconds, it completely hardens and dries.
+If you’re using an LED light, it will take a little longer to cure, but the result is the same.

 What is dip powder?

 Dip powder is a system using acrylic powders to build up a manicure with layers and finished with a sealant.

 Dip nails are also known as SNS nails.
 When applying these nails, you either need to dip the nail into the powder (hence the name), or you can brush it on.
 In between each layer of powder, you brush on a sealant polish.